Turn up the volume: Listening to phase transitions in hot dark sectors: Conclusions

 For the specific dark sector model that we consider it will be interesting to further explore the connection to dark matter.
 To do so, it will be essential to specify in detail the couplings of the dark sector to the SM.
 For example, if kinetic mixing between the dark photon and hypercharge gauge bosons is absent, the dark photon itself could be stable and a viable dark matter candidate.
 Alternatively, the dark sector could contain additional fermions that freeze out before the phase transition.
 Such a set-up might furthermore provide an explanation for the difference in temperature between the dark and the visible sector that we have assumed from the beginning.
 Observatories such as LISA and the Einstein Telescope may therefore have a unique possibility to combine both dark sector and GW physics, with the experimental sensitivity enhanced greatly when hot dark sectors are involved.

 \acknowledgments

-We thank Moritz Breitbach, Jose Eliel Camargo-Molina, Saniya Heeba, Julien Lesgourgues and Ville Vaskonen for discussions and Yann Gouttenoire, Thomas Konstandin and Filippo Sala for helpful comments on the manuscript.
+We thank Moritz Breitbach, Jose Eliel Camargo-Molina, Saniya Heeba, Thomas Konstandin, Julien Lesgourgues and Ville Vaskonen for discussions and Yann Gouttenoire and Filippo Sala for helpful comments on the manuscript.
 This work is funded by the Deutsche Forschungsgemeinschaft (DFG) through the Emmy Noether Grant No.\ KA 4662/1-1.

 \begin{appendix}